Table of Contents

 be accessed by various other programs for smoothing, display etc.

-can also create channel maps, where only signal near a specified velocity
+create channel maps, where only signal near a specified velocity is copied.

-is copied.
 See the vrange and moment keywords below.
-One can use either an
+One can use either an exact velocity

-radial velocity has the astronomical convention.
-The observer is located
+has the astronomical convention.
+The observer is located at infinity at

-at infinity at the positive Z-axis: a positive z velocity (vz) means stars
+the positive Z-axis: a positive z velocity (vz) means stars are approaching,

 snaprotate(1NEMO)